DanielKinsman/security-for-the-lazy/readme.md

 ![spoofed website](images/siterealidentity.png)

 The pictures say it all really.
+Other browsers, including mobile browsers for iOS and Android, should have similar "padlock" features, though you might have to hunt for them.
+[Firefox mobile](https://www.mozilla.org/mobile/) for Android works particularly well.

 Security vulnerabilities in software
 ------------------------------------